-Unlike the previous asymptomatic COVID-19 testing we conducted at SLU, this will be a saliva-based test.
-We are partnering with Genetworx for the test.
-Our Valentine School of Nursing students will help collect samples every Tuesday and Thursday through mid-November.
-Here’s how it will work:
+Unlike the previous asymptomatic COVID-19 testing we conducted at SLU, these tests are saliva-based.
+We have partnered with Genetworx for the test.
+Our Valentine School of Nursing students are helping to collect samples every Tuesday and Thursday through mid-November.
+Here’s how it works:

-- Each week, a random sample of students who live on campus will be selected; random sampling will be conducted by a biostatistics faculty member at SLU.
+- Each week, a random sample of students who live on campus are selected; random sampling is conducted by a biostatistics faculty member at SLU.
 Additionally, the testing team may identify one or more groups for selective testing.

-- Each person will receive an email by Friday alerting them that they have been chosen to get tested.
-(Note: Students will not be informed whether they are part of the randomly-generated pool or a selected group.)
+- Each person selected receives an email by Friday alerting them that they have been chosen to get tested.
+(Note: Students are not informed whether they are part of the randomly-generated pool or a selected group.)
 That email will give them a registration link to pick a time block on Tuesday or Thursday when they can report to the Simon Recreation Center for testing.

-- Our testing team will ship the test samples to Genetworx for overnight delivery, after which it will take about 24 to 48 hours for test results.
+Our testing team then ships the test samples to Genetworx for overnight delivery, after which it will take about 24 to 48 hours for test results.

-- Students who test negative will receive an email alert.
-Students who test positive will receive a phone call from a member of the testing team to discuss the result and help make arrangements to move to isolation housing either on or off campus.
-The contact tracing team will then follow up to identify close contacts who need to quarantine, just as we are currently doing.
+- Students who test negative receive an email alert.
+Students who test positive receive a phone call from a member of the testing team to discuss the result and help make arrangements to move to isolation housing either on or off campus.
+The contact tracing team then follows up to identify close contacts who need to quarantine.

 Individual cooperation with this process is essential to living our commitments to one another and to the safety of our community.
 Cooperation also is explicit in each community member’s pledge to the Campus Commitment.
 Specifically, faculty, staff and students have agreed to “follow all public health requirements and recommendations from the St. Louis Health Department, Saint Louis University, Employee Health and Student Health, including testing for COVID-19, participating in contact tracing interviews, and staying at home until I am cleared to return to class or work.”